tachidok/chapchom/docs/source/installation.rst

 Generate ``doxygen`` documentation for SciCell++
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This includes class diagrams and full source documentation.
+This allows you to create class diagrams and browseable documentation directly from the source code of SciCell++.

 **Requirements**